orstavik/JoiComponents/book/chapter3_lifecycle/Pattern_Slottables.md

 use the slots in the custom element to also "style" some of the custom elements content that we can't do via

-## Things to be tested
+### Things to be tested
 1. no slotchangeCallback when we add or remove inside slot nodes.
-2. slotchangeCallback when we add or remove slot unassigned slottable nodes
+2. slotchangeCallback when we add or remove slot unassigned slottable childNodes

 But.
 Do we want to do that?